m-labs/ionpak/README.md

 * R214 -> 4.7k
 * LM339PT is in TSSOP package.
 Change for SOIC P/N
 * GDT200 minimum firing voltage is too low
+* the relay model should be changed to 9001-05-00.
+9001-05-02 is an undocumented normally closed variant.